Skip to content

 What is parental leave?

-You can take your parental leave before your child’s 3rd birthday, and you can also take part in it between the 3rd and the 8th birthday.
+You can take your parental leave before your child’s 3rd birthday, but also between the 3rd and 8th birthday.
 You can take your parental leave when you and your child need it.
-During parental leave, you are uniquely protected from dismissal.
-After parental leave, you can return to your old job in most cases.

 Who can take parental leave?